 Your sponsor and your agency will explain which of the above “status” situations you fall under.

 USAG Benelux - Brussels is located on the Northeastern side of Brussels, about 10 minutes drive from the North Atlantic Treaty Organization (NATO) headquarter, one hour drive from USAG Benelux SHAPE/Chievres (Belgium) and one hour and twenty minutes drive from USAG Benelux-Brunssum (Netherlands).
 The city of Brussels is known as the "Capital of Europe."
 Not only does it host NATO Headquarters, but many of the principal entities of the European Union as well.

 If you have questions or desire information on grave sites and memorials within Europe, visit the American Battle Monuments Commission.
 For general information on U.S. Army Garrison Benelux visit the following website.

 Most people arrive at the Brussels International Airport.
 After deplaning, follow the crowd to the Border Control where you must show your official passport and a copy of your orders.
 Family members also will need to present their passports.
 Unless otherwise ordered, service members should travel in civilian clothing.
 After you pass through Border Control, you will enter the baggage claim area.
-Money exchange windows are available in the baggage claim area and there is a ATM located in the terminal.
+Money exchange windows are available in the baggage claim area and there are ATMs located in the terminal.
 Once you have claimed all luggage pieces, you will have to pass through the Customs area.
 You may be asked to open your suitcases for inspection at this time.
 After completing Customs, exit to the waiting area.